 Mushroom Anchors

 Mushroom Anchors have a simplistic design.
-They work with most surfaces but take more effort while retrieving.
-Therefore, they are mostly used for long-duration applications such as buoys, etc.
+They work with most surfaces but require more effort to retrieve.
+Therefore, they are mostly used for long-duration applications such as buoys.

 Grapnel Anchors